cosmos/ibc/spec/core/ics-026-routing-module/UPGRADES.md

 #### **OnChanUpgradeAck**

-`onChanUpgradeAck` will error if the counterparty selected version string is invalid to abort the handshake.
-It may also perform custom ACK logic.
+`onChanUpgradeAck` will error if the counterparty selected version string is invalid.
+If an error is returned by the callback, core IBC will revert any changes made by `onChanUpgradeAck` and abort the handshake.

+The `onChanUpgradeAck` callback may also perform custom ACK logic.

 After `onChanUpgradeAck` returns successfully, the application upgrade is complete on this end so any auxilliary data stored for the purposes of recovery is no longer needed and may be deleted.